webformula/core/README.md

 [Webformula core docs](http://webformula.io/)

 ### Highlights
-- ⚡ Lightweight - 4KB compressed (GZIP)
+- ⚡ Lightweight - 5KB compressed (GZIP)
 - ⚡ Fast - leverages native browser features
 - ⚡ Simple - No complex concepts
-- ⚡ Single page app with index HTML for each route
+- ⚡ Signals and template binding
-- ⚡ Includes bundling.
-No need for Webpack
+- ⚡ Optimized FCP (first contentful paint)
-- ⚡ Bundles with route level chunk optimization or single file
+- ⚡ Includes bundling
-- ⚡ Server middleware
+- ⚡ Route level chunk optimization or single file builds

 ### About
 Browsers, javascript, css, and html provide a robust set of features these days.
 With the addition of a couple of features like routing, we can build small performant applications without a steep learning curve.
 Webformula core provides the tools to achieve this in a tiny package (2KB).
 You can create your web application and decide weather to build it as a single page app or server it.